ycpei/nand2tetris/K/README.md

-K is a clone of 2048.
+K is a clone of the 2048 video game.
 Instead of aiming for the 11th power of 2, the goal of this game is to reach the 11th letter in the alphabet, which is 'K'.
 Written in Jack, a minimal OOP language created by creators of the [Nand2Tetris course](http://nand2tetris.org).

 Controls: